 Researchers develop potential vaccine against Newcastle disease

-Scientists have developed a new vaccination that could help farmers eradicate Newcastle disease from their flocks.
+Scientists have developed a vaccination that could help farmers eradicate Newcastle disease from their flocks.

-Researchers at Auburn University, Alabama developed a vaccine that has shown to protect birds from both Newcastle disease and infectious laryngotrachetis (ILT).
+Researchers at Auburn University, Alabama, have developed a vaccine that has shown to protect birds from both Newcastle disease and infectious laryngotrachetis (ILT).

 While vaccines for ILT already exist, treatments currently available are not entirely successful in preventing periodic outbreaks, and can even cause permanent latent infections in flocks.

 Funded by USPOULTRY and the USPOULTRY Foundation, scientists wanted to develop a new treatment using gene technology that was more effective and safe to use.

 Joseph Giambrone, the project’s principal investigator, said the new vaccine was created by inserting a gene from the ILT virus into the B1 Newcastle disease virus — one of the most commonly used vaccines for controlling Newcastle disease.